~ 13 MIN READ

 19. Herminia Ibarra

-Herminia Ibarra is a professor at INSEAD Graduate Business School.
-Ibarra is an expert in leadership and professional development, and has been published many times in leading management journals.
-If you’re looking to find out why and how people reinvent themselves within the workplace, check out Ibarra’s latest book, Working Identity.
+Herminia Ibarra is the Professor of Leadership and Learning and Organizational Behavior at INSEAD Graduate Business School.
+The Cuban native is an expert in leadership and professional development, and has been published many times in leading management journals.
+To learn more about her view on why leaders should orchestrate change by taking action first, then changing their way of thinking, check out Ibarra’s latest book, “Act Like A Leader, Think Like A Leader.”

 20. Sheena S. Iyengar